coderefinery/ase-workshop-2019/ase-talk.md

 --Kent Beck, TDD by Example

 ---
-## Refactor - incorporate the learning experience from satisfying the test (requirement) in the code
+## Refactor - incorporate the learning experience from satisfying the test
 * To get passed the test, you did some sins.
 Now you make it right.
 * Get rid of duplication.
 * Let the code express your learning from the outside-in/inside out